 Matthew Spence moved to Yellowknife in 1964 with his family.
 After graduating from Sir John Franklin he pursued a university education and spent time in both Iqaluit and Fort Simpson.
 He eventually made his way back to Yellowknife in 2002 where he started his career with the Government of Canada.
 As Director General of the Northern Projects Management Office Matthew travels extensively throughout the North and has seen the challenges small communities face in providing services to its citizens.
-Matthew has been a donor to the United Way NWT for the last five years and has been the regional champion for the Government of Canada’s Workplace Charitable Campaign for the last two years.
+Matthew has been a donor to the United Way NWT since 2009 and has been the regional champion for the Government of Canada’s Workplace Charitable Campaign for the last two years.

 Joined our board: December 2019

 Martin Goldney was appointed Secretary to Cabinet/Deputy Minister of Executive and Indigenous Affairs November 7, 2019.
 Prior to this, Martin held portfolios as Deputy Minister with Justice and Aboriginal Affairs and Intergovernmental Relations

 for the Government of the Northwest Territories.
 He has also served in the Government of the Northwest Territories as Executive Director and Chief Negotiator responsible for leading the negotiation of the Northwest Territories Lands andResources Devolution Agreement.

 Mr. Goldney began his public service career as legal counsel for the GNWT, where his work included providing legal support and advice on a number self-government and land claim negotiations, and other constitutional matters.
 Mr. Goldney attended

 Trent University where he received a Bachelor of Arts Honours degree in Native Studies, and the University of Alberta’s Faculty of Law where he earned a Bachelor of Laws degree.